jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 It is important to match versions when deploying to Pivotal Platform (formerly known as Pivotal CloudFoundry; PCF) using Pivotal Cloud Cache (PCC).
-This is technically a Pivotal GemFire restriction and has nothing to do with Spring.
+This is technically a Pivotal [vmware-gemfire-short-name] restriction and has nothing to do with Spring.